 The Gender Studies Program holds its faculty research presentations in the center, and students are welcome to use it for student club meetings.

-Pacific's Multicultural Affairs office promotes cultural diversity and awareness by offering programs, services and activities that encourage cooperative relations among diverse groups.
+Pacific's Center for Identity and Inclusion office promotes cultural diversity and awareness by offering programs, services and activities that encourage cooperative relations among diverse groups.

 It is a place where you can study, hold a meeting, make new friends and learn new things in the company of diverse and inclusive people.